wmaurer/vscode-jumpy/README.md

 ## Commands

-When Jumpy is activated, decoratorations (two-letter codes) are created in the area around your cursor.
+When Jumpy is activated, decorations (two-letter codes) are created in the area around your cursor.
 Then simply type in a two letter code to jump to that position.

-Where the decoratorations are created is dependent on the command you use:
+Where the decorations are created is dependent on the command you use:

 * `extension.jumpy-word` (Jumpy Word Mode): creates decorations for words in the area around your cursor
 * `extension.jumpy-line` (Jumpy Line Mode): creates decorations for non-empty lines in the area around your cursor

 No default keybindings have been provided with this extension to avoid conflicts.
 Instructions for setting up your own keybindings are [here](https://code.visualstudio.com/docs/customization/keybindings)

-To exit either `Jumpy mode`, press a non-`a-z` key such as `space` or `enter`.
+To exit `Jumpy mode`, press a non-`a-z` key such as `space` or `enter`.

 To set up the keybindings like Atom (`Shift+Enter`), add the following to your `keybindings.json` (File -> Preferences -> Keyboard Shortcuts):